Hoochbeta/Hoochbeta.github.io/README.md

 To do:
 make footer responsive
 Load information and Grab pictures for Betacon
-Design a grid layout for the Newsletter *use the car website layout geturcar.github.com* Load the events page and make a custom table
+Design a grid layout for the Newsletter **use the car website layout geturcar.github.io** Load the events page and make a custom table
 Write JS to keep table hidden until searched in and then reveal and show a single result Addd two divs for information using flex on Check.html